binaryf/LIFL/README.md

 =================================================

 LIFL.
 Linux Filesystem Logger.
 Version 0.1 beta.</br>
-A filesystem activities to MySQL database logging daemon.</br></br>
+A filesystem activities monitor.
+Storing data to MySQL database.</br></br>
 This software is similar to loggedfs, work from Rémi Flament and Victor Itkin,</br>
 but rewritten in C mainly with the purpose of storing data directly to database.